 Is it worth visiting Hatta Wadi Hub?

-Hatta Wadi Hub is offers multiple fun outdoor adventures in one spot which makes it a great place to spend your day with friends and family actively.
+Hatta Wadi Hub offers multiple fun outdoor adventures in one spot which makes it a great place to spend your day with friends and family actively.
 Rides and attractions are suitable for almost every age.

 What else can I do at Hatta Wadi Hub besides outdoor adventure activities?